onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-22-2025.md

 **Done last sprint**

 * Surge pricing FLIP marked as `Accepted`
+* Resumed working on the internal document for infused tokens

 **This sprint**

 * Testing Surge pricing on Testnet.
-* Continue work on infused tokens
+* Continue work on the internal document for infused tokens

 ---